stephengold/jme3-utilities/README.md

  6. debug: the "jme3-utilities-debug" library of debugging aids
  7. ui: the "jme3-utilities-ui" library for building user interfaces
  8. Minie: the "Minie" library for using Bullet Physics with jMonkeyEngine
- 8. nifty: the "jme3-utilities-nifty: a library for building NiftyGUI user interfaces
+ 8. nifty: the "jme3-utilities-nifty" library for building NiftyGUI user interfaces
  9. wes: the "Wes" library for animation editing and retargeting
  10. x: the "jme3-utilities-x" library of experimental classes